Using words and expressions that reflect common courtesy will keep customer–advisor interactions respectful and consequently improve rapport.

 Use Personal Pronouns

-Many of the words and phrases above included personal pronouns, such as “I” and “you”, which are often encouraged in customer service.
+Many of the courtesy words and expressions above included personal pronouns, such as “I” and “you”, which are often encouraged in customer service.
 These can also be labelled as courtesy words.

 For example, the customer will often prefer the advisor to take personal ownership of their situation, signified by using the word “I”, rather than hiding behind the corporate “we”.